bauen1/my65816/emulator/README.md

 The MMU is connected to the data bus (maybe even between processor and memory).

 The MMU has 1024 entries (TODO: we could multiply this easily and allow switching using a register),these are indexed by the upper 10 address bits

+the kernel should map all supervisor entries in bank 0 as read-only, since a user could change the stack pointer to point to a read-write, supervisor entry, and cause an interrupt to write 3 bytes in that area.

 On reset the MMU is disabled